-- A human readable name: This name can be choose by the user and can take pretty much any form, but we recommend to sticking for a form that resembles an extended email1 like "ali@woods.org/desktop".
+- A human readable name: This name can be choose by the user and can take pretty much any form, but we recommend to sticking for a form that resembles an extended email like "ali@woods.org/desktop".
 This name is not guaranteed to be unique!
 In theory everyone could take it and it is therefore only used for display purposes.
 There is no central place where users are registered. - A unique fingerprint: This serves both as address for a certain repository and as certificate of identity.
-It is long and hard to remember, which is the reason why brig offers to loosely link a human readable to it. - A bunch of settings and state: brig knows about every remote if it is online and/or authenticated.
-Additionally you can set a few remote-specific configuration settings like automatic updating.
+It is long and hard to remember, which is the reason why brig offers to loosely link a human readable to it.

-If we want to find out what our own name and fingerprint is, we can use the brig whoami command to ask a very existential questions:
+If we want to find out what our name and fingerprint is, we can use the brig whoami command to ask a very existential questions: